EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Python_tutorial/creating_web_project.md

        pass
    ```

-5. The final Python project structure is as per the following.
+The configured Python project structure should look like this:

 <img src="media/python_project_structure.png" alt="python_project_structure" style="zoom:50%;" />

-## Step 3: Adding the Front End
+## Step 3: Add the Front End

-In this step, we will extract the provided front-end package to the Python web project with the below.
+After configuring the Python project, you need to extract the provided front-end package to the Python web project by the following steps:

 1. Download the front-end package `Front_End.zip` from https://github.com/EnvisionIot/developer_bootcamp/tree/master/App_Front_End.

 2. Extract the front-end package to the `root` directory of the Python web project.
-Ensure that the `static` directory,  `templates` directory, the `run.py` and `services.py` file are under the same directory.
-The directory structure is as follows.
+Ensure that `static`,  `templates`, `run.py` and `services.py` are under the same directory.
+The directory structure should look like this:

    ```shell
    ├── root